 Wireless charging requires your phone to be precisely placed, so we looked for products that made it easy to align your phone and held it securely, as well as chargers that didn't easily tip over or slide around.
 Consequently, our next round of tests focused on how well each charger holds phones and other devices.

-When it comes to the charging stands, the Yootech Charging Stand is the clear winner.
+The clear winner when it comes to the charging stands is the Yootech Charging Stand.
 While the other stands have a small protrusion where your phone sits and a gap underneath, the front of the Yootech is completely solid.
 This means that it can't tip forward in the way that the other stands can.
 The Yootech Charging Stand and the Anker PowerWave Stand also have their entire bases covered in a non-slip rubber that keeps them from getting pulled around.

 We also liked that the Yootech Charging Stand, the Seneo, and the NANAMI have a small amount of rubber to both cushion your phone and keep it in place.
 This is particularly handy if you don't have your phone in a rubber case.
 It makes the most difference when using these chargers with your phone in landscape mode since phones in portrait mode tend to tip over rather than slide out (meaning that the non-slip material doesn't really help).

-When it comes to the charging pads, the mophie, the LETSCOM and the RAVPower all impressed us with how well they resist getting tugged around.
-All of the charging stands also have some grippy material to keep your phone from sliding around on top but the LETSCOM, mophie, Yootech, and the RAVPower are just slightly better at keeping your phone in place.
-The mophie, Yootech, and RAVPower also do a great job at keeping earbud cases in position.
+When it comes to the charging pads, the mophie, the LETSCOM, and the RAVPower all impressed us with how well they resist getting tugged around.
+All of the charging stands also have some grippy material to keep your phone from sliding around on top, but the LETSCOM, mophie, Yootech and the RAVPower are just slightly better at keeping your phone in place.
+The mophie, Yootech, and RAVPower also do a great job keeping earbud cases in position.

-These devices most often end up on a nightstand or desk as a fairly prominent feature so it is worth considering their appearance before you make your final selection.
-Admittedly, these products all have a fairly generic appearance, but there are a few standout products that are worth mentioning in the aesthetics department.
+These devices most often end up on a nightstand or desk as a fairly prominent feature, so it is worth considering their appearance before you make your final selection.
+Admittedly, these products all have a fairly generic appearance, but few standout products are worth mentioning in the aesthetics department.

 While the vast majority of wireless charging pads seem to have their design largely inspired by a hockey puck, the Tozo W1 breaks that mold considerably.
-This sleek and stylish pad has one of the lowest profiles — just barely thick enough for the USB-C connector — and has a glossy mirror-like finish.
+With one of the lowest profiles, this sleek and stylish pad is barely thick enough for the USB-C connector — and has a glossy mirror-like finish.
 The charging indicator lights on the side are nice accents to the overall look as well.
 However, this glossy finish is a bit more prone to showing fingerprints.

-The remainder of the charging pads all are fairly similar in looks.
-The Anker PowerWave Pad and the Mophie Wireless Charge Pad are just a tiny bit thicker, with a matte black finish that does a good job of concealing dust, dirt, and fingerprints.
-The RAVPower Fast Wireless charging pad and the Yootech Wireless Charger Pad have the highest profile and a concentric ring of non-slip materials that make them a bit more visually interesting, with the solid illuminated ring on the Yootech providing another nice accent feature.
+The remainder of the charging pads are all fairly similar in looks.
+The Anker PowerWave Pad and the mophie Wireless Charge Pad are just a tiny bit thicker, with a matte black finish that does an excellent job of concealing dust, dirt, and fingerprints.
+The RAVPower Fast Wireless charging pad and the Yootech Wireless Charger Pad have the highest profile and a concentric ring of non-slip materials that make them a bit more attractive visually, with the solid illuminated ring on the Yootech providing another nice accent feature.

-The CHOETECH Dual Fast Wireless Charger has a matte black top surface with a fairly interesting and unique texture but this charger is much more visually intrusive — understandable, since it needs to be large enough to charge two phones at once.
+The CHOETECH Dual Fast Wireless Charger has a matte black top surface with a relatively interesting and unique texture.
+Still, this charger is much more visually intrusive — understandable, since it needs to be large enough to charge two phones at once.
 The LETSCOM charging pad also stands out from the pack a bit, as it has a very low-profile that is comparable to the TOZO W1.

-Moving on to the charging stands, those products also look quite similar to each other and aren't particularly striking.
+As far as charging stands, none are particularly striking and also all look quite similar to each other.
 However, our judges did appreciate the design of both the Yootech Wireless Charger Stand and the Anker Wireless PowerWave Stand.
-The Yootech Charger Stand is a good option if you prefer a more rounded look, while there is something to be said about the Anker PowerWave Stand's minimalistic square design if you are a fan of a more angular look and want your charger to blend into the background a bit more.
+If you prefer a more rounded look, the Yootech Charger Stand is a good option.
+At the same time, if you are a fan of a more angular look and want your charger to blend into the background a bit more, there is something to be said about the Anker PowerWave Stand's minimalistic square design.

-Finally, the Seneo Wireless 3-in-1 Charging Station and the Seneo 2-in-1 are fairly run-of-the-mill when it comes to looks.
-They do a good job of putting the visual focus on your Apple devices while charging, with both making it easy to see your Apple Watch in nightstand mode.
+Finally, when it comes to looks, the Seneo Wireless 3-in-1 Charging Station and the Seneo 2-in-1 are fairly run-of-the-mill.
+They do an excellent job of putting the visual focus on your Apple devices while charging, with both making it easy to see your Apple Watch in nightstand mode.

-While these products are all primarily designed to charge a smartphone, a few of them are a bit more versatile and have some bonus features.
+While these products are all primarily designed to charge a smartphone, a few are a bit more versatile and have some bonus features.
 The most common bonus feature is the ability to charge multiple devices at once.
-Of the chargers we looked at, the CHOETECH stands out as it can charge dual smartphones or other devices at once.
+The CHOETECH stands out from all the chargers we looked at, as it can charge dual smartphones or other devices at once.

 The Seneo 2-in-1 and Seneo Wireless 3-in-1 also can charge multiple devices at once — hence their names — but can't charge multiple phones.
 The Seneo 2-in-1 has a single wireless charging pad that can be used for either a phone or a set of compatible earbuds and a stand for an Apple Watch.
 The Seneo 3-in-1 — as the name suggests — is set up to charge a phone, Apple Watch, and Airpods all at once.
 It has one wireless charging stand for the phone — presumably an iPhone — and a Lightning cable to plug your Airpods in.
 This charger also can split in two, so you can use the phone charging half and the accessory charging half separately.
 However, it's important to realize that you need to add your own Apple Watch charging cable to either of these if you want to use them to charge your watch since it isn't included.

-None of the other products can charge more than one device at a time but all of the charging pads can charge any Qi-compatible devices, so they not only can charge phones but also earbuds with wireless charging cases.
-The charging stands can do this as well but it can be much more work to get earbuds or other devices aligned in the right spot to successfully charge.
+None of the other products can charge more than one device at a time, but all of the charging pads can charge any Qi-compatible devices, so they not only can charge phones but also earbuds with wireless charging cases.
+The charging stands can do this as well, but it can be much more work to get earbuds or other devices aligned in the right spot to charge successfully.

-Aside from charging multiple devices, there aren't many other special features present in these products.
-All of the charging stands can double as a phone stand when disconnected and some of the charging pads — like the Yootech Wireless Charging Pad — thoughtfully turn off any charging status lights after a certain amount of time to make them a little nicer if you have them on your nightstand at night but that about sums up any extra features.
+There aren't many other special features present in these products, aside from charging multiple devices.
+All of the charging stands can double as a phone stand when disconnected, and some of the charging pads — like the Yootech Wireless Charging Pad — thoughtfully turn off any charging status lights after a certain amount of time to make them a little nicer if you have them on your nightstand but that about sums up any extra features.

-Regardless of whether you are looking for the best-looking charger, the fastest, or one that can handle multiple devices, we hope that this has been a helpful review in your search for a new wireless charger.
+Regardless of whether you are looking for the fastest charger, the best-looking, or one that can handle multiple devices, we hope that this has been a helpful review in your search for a new wireless charger.

 — David Wise